Labour rejected Tinubu’s offer to pay ₦250k minimum wage, hike fuel price – NLC

 - President Bola Tinubu's proposal to pay ₦250,000 minimum wage to Nigeria workers was reportedly rejected by the labour leaders

-- Joe Ajaero, the president of the NLC, disclosed that the labour rejected the proposal because it was conditioned that the petrol price would be increased
+- Joe Ajaero, the president of the NLC, disclosed that the labor union rejected the proposal because it required an increase in petrol prices

-- Ajaero disclosed that the proposal was made during the union's meeting with President Tinubu, and the union rejected it in the interest of Nigerians
+- Ajaero disclosed that the proposal was made during the union's meeting with Tinubu, adding that the union rejected it in the interest of Nigerians

-The Nigeria Labour Congress (NLC) rejected President Bola Tinubu's proposal to pay a minimum wage of ₦250,000, conditional on increasing petrol prices.
+The Nigeria Labour Congress (NLC) rejected President Bola Tinubu's proposal to pay a minimum wage of ₦250,000 because it was conditional on increasing petrol prices

-According to NLC President Joe Ajaero, the proposal was made during a meeting with the President in Abuja.
-Ajaero stated that the labour movement refused the offer, choosing to prioritize the welfare of Nigerians.
+According to NLC president Joe Ajaero, the proposal was made during a meeting with the president in Abuja.
+Ajaero stated that the organised labour turned down the offer, and prioritised the welfare of Nigerians.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

+He emphasised that the labour movement is willing to make sacrifices, but not at the expense of Nigerians.

 The price of petrol has skyrocketed from ₦184 in May 2023 to around ₦700 currently, depending on the location.
-This significant increase came after President Tinubu declared an end to subsidies.
+This significant increase followed Tinubu's decision to end petrol subsidy.

 How Tinubu removed fuel subsidy

-On May 29, during his inauguration, President Tinubu announced an end to the era of fuel subsidies.
-This development has led to immediate fuel scarcity in the country and a subsequent hike in the price of the commodity.
+On May 29, during his inauguration, Tinubu announced an end to the era of fuel subsidies.
+The development led to fuel scarcity in the country and a subsequent hike in the price of the commodity.

-Despite this hike, the Organized Labour agreed to a ₦70,000 minimum wage for Nigerian workers.
+Despite the hike, the organized labour agreed to a ₦70,000 minimum wage for Nigerian workers.
 According to Ajaero, this decision was made in consideration of the new wage review cycle, which will now occur every three years instead of five.

 See the video of the interview here: